videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-breakglass-automation/readme.md

 Okay, let’s say that makes sense, and you agree with me — we all can do with an autopilot to correct the course if mistakes happen.

+# What do you get from this automation